PlaygroundSessions/php-code-exercise/README.md

 Your MySQL credentials have been randomized during the `create-project` process.
 Should you want them, they are inside the `.env` file in the root folder.

+If you used Docker or Ansible, the root mysql password is the same as the playground mysql user.

 ## Go!

 We look forward to seeing your code!